 How much protein do we really need?

-“Do you get enough protein”?
-This is a question every vegan, and many vegetarians, hear so often that it has become the ultimate joke – it’s even a tee shirt.
+“Do you get enough protein”? or “where do you get your protein”?
+Probably every vegan, and many vegetarians, hear these questions so often that it has become the ultimate joke – it’s even a tee shirt.
 I have heard this question so many times.
-I used to say, “plants”, and list some of the plant protein sources like legumes, and then explain that even a banana has 1.3 grams of protein.
+I used to say, “plants”, and list some of the plant protein sources like legumes, and then explain that even a banana has 1.3 grams of protein (clearly vegan protein is easy to find).
 Protein, what our bodies need, and our dietary sources of it, is a complex subject.
 This post is meant to give you some tools to help you answer these inevitable questions in a generally informed manner.

 Plant Based Nutrition (or “what I did this winter”)